 |Exterior Dimensions (L x W x H)||28.5" x 15.5" x 17.5"||40" x 20.5" x 20.5"||27" x 13" x 14"||32" x 18.5" x 17"||20.25" x 12" x 15.25"/20"|

 The Coleman Xtreme is a non-rotomolded cooler with a single pair of end handles and an internal height that fits most wine bottles or 2L sodas.
 It features an integrated fishing ruler and four cupholders in the lid.

-Similarly, the Coleman managed to maintain an ideal beer temperature of 50º or less for 4.8 days.
-Once again, this performance is just short of the 5.1-day average.
-This performance can likely increase by using some helpful insulation tips and tricks, like prechilling the cooler and its contents, using ice packs and a 2:1 ice to food ratio, none of which did we do during testing.
-Though the Coleman may not be as impressive at face value as many of the high-end models, it still performed better than some of the more impressive-looking coolers.
+Similarly, the Coleman managed to maintain an ideal beverage temperature of 50º or less for almost five days.
+Once again, this span is not the best out there.
+This performance can likely increase by using some helpful insulation tips and tricks, like prechilling the cooler and its contents, using ice packs, and a 2:1 ice to food ratio, none of which we included during testing.

 Unfortunately, this is where the Coleman falls short.
 The first flaw easily noticeable is the thin, flimsy hinges.
 As the lid overextends, you can hear the screws ripping right out of the plastic.
 The lid lacks the rubber seal of so many competitors, meaning the Coleman is neither airtight nor leakproof.
 The drain plug also lacks a rubber seal, and while we had no issues with our unit during testing, many user complaints suggest that this plastic-on-plastic seal has an eventual expiration date.
 Additionally, the handles attach via short plastic pegs in small plastic holes, which translates into a sketchy connection under a heavy load on handles that already bow alarmingly with this amount of effort.